zulip/zulip/templates/zerver/help/keyboard-shortcuts.md

 # Keyboard shortcuts

-Keyboard shortcuts allow a user to use Zulip easily and efficiently for a better user experience.
+tKeyboard shortcuts allow a user to use Zulip easily and efficiently for a better user experience.

 Zulip keyboard shortcuts are divided into four categories: